I’m back at it, guys. After a 2 month long hiatus, I’m finally ready to start writing again—and today I’ve got a pretty epic article for you.

 Just one day earlier, I’d received multiple emails from men thanking me for making Masculine Development.
 Men were thanking me, telling me that they’d lost their virginity or gotten a girlfriend after reading my advice on game.
 One man emailed me, telling me that he wanted me to coach him 1-on-1.

-I’d made a ton of money from eBook sales that day, and to top it off, I fucked a triple-D, round-assed blonde from behind, before going to bed.
+I’d made a ton of money from eBook sales that day, and to top it off, I had sex with a beautiful girl who I’d been seeing for a couple of months, before going to bed.

 What the fuck happened?